ignotaC/smallsoft/README.md

     You should rememer that | is buffered and will not
     pass everything immediatly always.
 So the real time
-    will can be different than the loged one.
+    can be different than the loged one.

 6. **recev**
   >